We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - No processed additives.
 Carrageenan, sulfites, MSG.

 - No fake treats, even with Whole30-approved ingredients.
 Sorry, cauliflower crust pizza and paleo pancakes, you’re off-limits.
 This rule is all about building a healthier relationship with your food, and we think it actually works.

 You got this.
 It’s just 30 days. *Insert sweating emoji*

-- Weight loss.
+- Maintain a moderate weight.
 We can’t complain.